What To Do If Your Pipes Freeze

-If you live in a city like New York that experiences freezing winters, your home’s pipes may be in danger of bursting.
-This occurs when water in the pipes freezes, and subsequently expands, eventually causing the pipes to rupture.
-If this occurs, not only will you have to replace the busted pipe but your home will also probably incur water damage.
-But don’t worry, if your pipes freeze there are ways to prevent them from bursting.
+It's winter time and your home’s pipes may be in danger of bursting.
+This occurs when water in the pipes freezes and expands, which causes the pipes to rupture.
+And in case a busted pipe wasn't distressing enough, there's a good chance your home will incur costly water damage once the ice starts to melt.
+But don’t worry - if your pipes freeze there are ways to prevent them from bursting.

-When temperatures reach below freezing turn on your faucets to check your pipes.
-If either no water comes out or it comes out in a trickle, your pipes are most likely frozen.
-As soon as you realize this you should act immediately, as your pipes are in danger of bursting.
+Pipes are most susceptible to freezing when outside temperatures drop below 25 degrees.
+If it's really cold outside, check your pipes by turning on your faucets.
+If no water comes out or it comes out in a trickle, your pipes are probably already frozen.
+You need to act immediately, as your pipes are in danger of bursting.

 Locating Frozen Pipes